Last update: April 2, 2014

 Many people concerned with wind turbines have a specific fear: that the equity in their properties will be reduced or eliminated.
 How real is this?
 What is the actual impact of wind farms on nearby property values?

-Nine major and statistically reliable studies covering roughly 270,000 property transactions by different respected and independent organizations in three different countries spread over fifteen years have found no correlation between operating wind turbines and negative property values (in fact, three found slight but statistically insignificant impacts).
+Ten major and statistically reliable studies covering roughly 1.3 million property transactions by different respected and independent organizations in three different countries spread over fifteen years have found no correlation between operating wind turbines and negative property values (in fact, three found slight but statistically insignificant impacts).
 Another low reliability study — due to small available sample size — in Australia found no impacts as well.